 One of the world’s most diverse countries, this was recognized by Winston Churchill in his 1908 published book,” for magnificence, for variety of form and color, for the profusion of brilliant life – bird, insect, reptile, beast – for vast scale – Uganda truly the Pearl of Africa”

 From the high mountains in the north to the beautiful savannah grasslands and the rush thick rain forests in the south is what describes Uganda.
 Gifted by nature as some people call it, Uganda makes the world’s top ten countries when it comes to biodiversity though it’s landlocked and just the size of Oregon state in the USA.

 The slogan “The Pearl of Africa” is Uganda’s brand label and no other African country brands the same way.
-In a broad view this slogan was not created by Uganda government, or ministry of tourism, not even hired marketing agency.
-Gifted by nature is the only effort but it never equated to Pearl of Africa brand.
+In a broad view this slogan was not created by the Uganda government, or the ministry of tourism, not even hired marketing agency.
+Gifted by nature is the only effort but it never equated to the Pearl of Africa brand.
 You can never separate the “Pearl of Africa” and “Uganda.”

 Winston Churchill’s visit to Uganda was to see how the British can economically benefit from Uganda as their protectorate but not to promote tourism by popularizing Uganda as “the Pearl of Africa” his book “My African Journey” sparked interest from among big-game hunters who as a result frequently visited the country.

 Much as the term ‘the Pearl of Africa’ was used to describe the country’s wealth and riches for exploitation.
 Today “the Pearl of Africa” is used as a country’s tourism slogan that describes the uniqueness and one of its kind as an African safari destination.
 Today many tourism-related businesses associate with the slogan as they see a term that describes excellence such as – The Pearl of Africa hotel among many.